Slyth3/NLP-implementation/README.md

 # NLP-implementation
-Using NLTK library for natural language processing
+Using NLTK and sci-kit learn library for natural language processing

 1. Spam identification using NLTK, stemming and tokenization
 1. Lemmetization, TFIDF